Najran: Christian period

-Islamic period
+Prophet Muhammad and early caliphs

-During Muhammad's preaching, he was visited by a delegation of the Christians of Najran that involved a ʿāqib, a sayyid, and a bishop.
+During prophet Muhammad's preaching, he was visited by a delegation of the Christians of Najran that involved a ʿāqib, a sayyid, and a bishop.
 After the early Muslim conquests, the Christians of Najran fell under Islamic rule.
-According to the Siyar of ash-Shaybani, the Christians of Najran made an agreement to pay Muhammad an annual tribute of 2,000 pieces of clothing, in return for which they were promised protection.
+According to the Siyar of ash-Shaybani, the Christians of Najran made an agreement to pay prophet Muhammad an annual tribute of 2,000 pieces of clothing, in return for which they were promised protection.
 The agreement was renewed under the caliphs Abū Bakr and Umar ibn al-Khattab.
 In 641, however, the Christians of Najran were accused of usury and expelled from the city.
 Under the reign of the Caliph ‘Umar, the Christian community of Najran was deported to Mesopotamia, where they settled near Kufa in a place they called Najānīya.
 In the following period, Najran lost its importance.
 According to the report of Ibn al-Mujavir, however, Jews and Christians still made up two thirds of the population of Najran in the 13th century.

+Historical gap from the 7th to 17th centuries

+The city of Najran disappears entirely from the historical record for about a millennium, between the seventh and the seventeenth century.
+The sole exception to this is a 110-year period that stretches from the end of the ninth century to the beginning of the eleventh century, well-documented due to the Description of the Arabian Peninsula by Al-Hamdani and biographical accounts of the first Zaydi Yemeni imams who tried to conquer Najran.
+Najran re-enters the historical record in the seventeenth century, when the Principality of Najran is established by Ismaili Shia Muslims in the 1630s, whose rule continues until the 1930s.
+The Shi'ism in region influenced since the Zayd bin Ali.

+Ismaili Shia rule

 In 1633, the Principality of Najran was established, a state that was initially under the suzerainty of a Yemeni kingdom, although control over it later moved to the Ottoman Empire as part of the formation of Ottoman Arabia.